 - From a perspective that is strictly related to how a company performs, it is important to consider the margin expansion of that company – that is, the company should increase the profits registered on the sale of products over time.

 - The previous point can also affect another element – retention.
 In the fintech industry, competition is really tough, and companies may end up offering low cost products that are not in line with sustainable growth.
-The best fintech companies should be able to retain customers while still considering the margin expansion.
+Fintech companies should work on both customer retention and margin expansion.

-- Moreover, you should evaluate if a company is able to integrate innovation and meet people’s needs over time – to manage competitors, retain but also acquire new customers.
+- Moreover, the capability of a company to integrate innovation – to manage competitors, retain but also acquire new customers.

 Where can you buy Fintech Stocks?